hazelcast/hazelcast-jet-reference-manual/docs/600_Understanding_Jet_Architecture_and_API/600_Convenience_API_to_Implement_a_Processor/200_Traverser.md

 }
 ```

-For each received `Integer` item this processor emits the item and its
+For each received `Integer` this processor emits the number and its
 successor.
-It does not differentiate between inbound edges (treats data
-from all edges the same way) and emits each item to all outbound edges
-connected to its vertex.
+If the outbox refuses an item, `flatMapper.tryProcess()` returns `false` and stays ready to resume the next time it is invoked.
+The fact that it returned `false` signals Jet to invoke `ItemAndSuccessorP.tryProcess()` again with the same arguments.